f0nzie/dataviz-rsuite/README.md

 * Clone or download the ebook [repository](https://github.com/f0nzie/dataviz-rsuite)
 * Change to this repo folder and install the dependencies on its own isolated reproducible environment.
 Use `rsuite proj depsinst`
 * Build the project with `rsuite proj build`

 * In the terminal type this:

 ```
 dataviz-rsuite$  Rscript R/build_final.R
 ```

+for the final version of the book.

+> Warning.
+Do not build through RStudio.
+It will stop because of this error:
+`Quitting from lines 13365-13460 (_main.Rmd).
+Error: $ operator is invalid for atomic vectors`.

 Or this: